NixImagery/SWE-quarto-thesis/README.md

 Copyright (C) 2025 Nick Hood <nick.hood@ed.ac.uk>

-The Quarto website and PhD thesis template and the Unofficial University of Edinburgh LaTeX2e Thesis Template is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The Quarto website and PhD thesis code is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 The Quarto website and PhD thesis code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.